On the noncommutative geometry of square superpotential algebras: Introduction

 \subsection{Overview}

-\ Superpotential algebras are a class of quiver algebras that have arisen in string theory and have found mathematical interest in their own right.
-They are currently studied in the context of noncommutative crepant resolutions, Calabi-Yau algebras, tilting theory, and cluster algebras, and our focus here will be on the first two of these.
-More specifically, we will consider resolving singularities through the use matrix-valued functions, where we view the superpotential algebras as noncommutative coordinate rings over their singular centers.
+Superpotential algebras are a class of quiver algebras that have arisen in string theory and have found mathematical interest in their own right.
+We will consider a special class of these algebras, which we call \textit{square superpotential algebras}; the quiver of such an algebra admits an embedding into a two-torus such that the image of its underlying graph is a square grid, possibly with diagonal edges in the unit squares.

-To motivate this viewpoint, recall that the points of an affine variety $X$ may always be identified with the simple modules over the (commutative) ring of polynomial functions on $X$, and a point $p$ in $X$ is singular (resp.\ smooth) if and only if the projective dimension of the corresponding simple module is infinite (resp.\ equals the topological dimension of $X$ at $p$).
-It is therefore natural to extend this idea to noncommutative coordinate rings, deeming a point (i.e., simple module) smooth if its projective dimension equals the topological dimension of its center.
-Also as in the commutative case, the evaluation of a function at a simple module is simply its corresponding representation.

-A certain subvariety of the center--the Azumaya locus--plays an important part in this story since it often coincides with the smooth locus of the center \cite{Le Bruyn,BGood}.
-In regards to noncommutative singularity resolution, the compliment of this locus is known in physics as the locus where ``brane fractionation'' occurs \cite{DB1}.
-We propose the geometric interpretation that \textit{the maximal ideals of the noncommutative algebra that sit over the non-Azumaya locus are the exceptional divisors of a resolution of the center shrunk to zero size}.

-We introduce a device called an ``impression'' to aid in our analysis (def. \ref{impression}).
-Simply put, an impression of a noncommutative algebra may be thought of as a closely related commutative algebra containing the center as a subalgebra.
-For example, an impression of a McKay quiver algebra for an abelian quotient singularity $\mathbb{C}^n/G$ is simply $\mathbb{C}\left[x_1, \ldots, x_n \right]$.
-When such a device exists, it may be useful because it may help determine the algebras center; it may enable symplectic geometric concepts to be related to the representation theory of the algebra; and if the algebra is noetherian and a finitely generated module over its center, then its impression explicitly determines all its simple modules of maximal $k$-dimension--what we call the ``large simples''.
-These modules are important because they, under suitable hypotheses, are parameterized by the Azumaya locus of the algebra.

-The paper is organized as follows: In sec.\ 2, impressions are defined and a few of their key properties are established.
-A general impression is then given for square superpotential algebras, and using this impression it is shown that each homogeneous algebra (def.\ \ref{homogeneous}) is prime, noetherian, and a finitely generated module over its center.
-Letting $A$ denote such an algebra and $Z$ its center, we then classify all large simple $A$-modules and show that if $V$ is a large simple with annihilator $p$, and $m:= p \cap Z \in \operatorname{Max}Z$, then as $A$-modules,

-where $A/p$ generalizes the residue field $k_m \cong Z/m$ at $m$.
-Equipped with an impression, we then observe that quiver mutating and crystal melting may be regarded as a single operation over a square superpotential algebra.
-In sec.\ 4 we show that $\operatorname{Max}Z$ is a 3-dimensional normal Gorenstein toric algebraic variety, and that the localization of $A$ at the origin of $\operatorname{Max}Z$ is a noncommutative crepant resolution.
-This generalizes work of Ueda and Yamazaki who proved, using different techniques, that the $Y^{1,0}$ algebra is a noncommutative crepant resolution of the conifold \cite[thm.\ 1]{UY}.
-As a corollary, these algebras are locally Calabi-Yau.